Jenish201/netflix_guided_project/README.md

 # Netflix Guided Project

-Hello, THis is a guided project by DataCamp.
+Hello, This is a guided project by DataCamp.
 In this project I perform explotory data analysis on Netflix Movies data set.

+Tools Used: Python, Jupyter notebook